massCodeIO/massCode/README.md

 ## Supporting

 The best support right now is your star for the project.
+You can also help spread the word about the app in the public.

 ## Feature for now
 - Support M1